oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 # 4 Tests

-The following three subsections list a number of tests which all will have a short description and an example which fails the test.
+The following three subsections list a number of tests which all will have a short description and an excerpt of an example which fails the test.

 ## 4.1 Mandatory Tests